Macjja/between-the-trees/README.md

 ## On Windows
 I've also included a pre-compiled Windows executable.
 If you're using Windows, the only files you should need are "between_the_trees.exe" (the main program), "dialogue.png" and "name_container.png" (the two placeholder textures for the dialogue box), and the "background" folder.
 Make sure they're all downloaded into the same location.

+## Other notes
+All of the code for the actual scenes themselves will likely be in the "func.h" and "func.cpp" files.
+Anything else is the base engine that I put together, which shouldn't need to be changed too much except to add some new features (I haven't finished dialogue options, for example).